opensim-org/opensim-core/OpenSim/Moco/Archive/README_MOCO.md

    1. Solving for muscle activity from a known motion should be faster than using OpenSim Computed Muscle Control.

+   2. Muscle activity estimated for a known motion should be smoother and more accurate (better match with EMG) than that obtained with OpenSim Computed Muscle Control.

-   2. Users should be able to solve for mass properties that minimize residual forces.
+   3. Users should be able to solve for mass properties that minimize residual forces.

-   3. Advanced users can construct optimal control problems programmatically in C++.
+   4. Advanced users can construct optimal control problems programmatically in C++.

 2. Advanced users can create plugins to create custom cost terms and